MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::

-Because the authorization isn't natively contained in Azure AI Search, you need to add a field to hold user or group information, then trim any documents which don't match the user or user's group.
+Because the authorization isn't natively contained in Azure AI Search, you need to add a field to hold user or group information, then trim any documents which don't match the user.
 To implement this technique, you need to:

 * Create a document access control field in your index dedicated to storing the details of users or groups with document access.
 * Populate the document's access control field with the relevant user or group details.